pencer-io/pencer-io.github.io/_posts/2020-04-21-ctf-htb-beep.md

 Navigate to Settings - Company Details

 There is a file upload vulnerability where you can upload a jpg but it doesn't properly sanitise.
-So you can have shell.php.jpg, then use [Tamper Data](https://addons.mozilla.org/en-GB/firefox/addon/tamper-data-for-ff-quantum/) or Burp to intercept request and remove double extension.
-Should then upload as a php.
+So you can have shell.php.jpg, then use [Tamper Data](https://addons.mozilla.org/en-GB/firefox/addon/tamper-data-for-ff-quantum/) or [Burp](https://portswigger.net/burp) (already installed on Kali) to intercept request and remove double extension.
+Should then upload as a php file.

 Have an nc -lvp 1234 waiting in a terminal and should get a reverse shell.

-We a re then logged in as user asterisk, and can get user flag from fanis folder.
+We are then logged in as user asterisk, and can get user flag from fanis folder.
 When checking we see /tmp, is world writeable, so CD to there.

 Start web server on Kali: